 Richard Leakey is a Kenyan paleoanthropologist, conservationist, and politician.
 In 2005, he outlined to Stony Brook University his concept for an institute that could provide the permanent infrastructure to enable year-round research in this remote area of sub-Saharan Africa.
 The University enthusiastically endorsed his idea and now not only serves as the academic base affiliated with the Turkana Basin Institute, but receives all contributions for it, and supports their outreach and fundraising activities.

-Wild Philanthropy are pleased to support the Turkana Basin Institute’s important goal of furthering academic research in the field.
+Wild Philanthropy are pleased to have support the Turkana Basin Institute’s important goal of furthering academic research in the field.
 Excitingly, grants like ours have supported the unearthing of a burial site at Lake Turkana, hinting at the social complexity of the earliest herders.